372groupproject/milestones-team8-ccapriotti-gtmagee/code/README.md

 ### p2_panicAndRecover.go

-Example of Go's panic() and recover() functions that allow error throwing and handling
+Example of Go's panic() and recover() function calls that allow error throwing and handling.

 ---